 Federal Student Loans

 There are few requirements those applying for federal student loans must meet.
 You’ll need to have a valid social security number and either be a US citizen or eligible noncitizen.
 Men between the ages of 18 and 25 applying for federal student loans have to be registered with the selective service.
 All students will also need to have a high school diploma or equivalent (such as a GED or homeschooling program certificate) and enroll in an eligible school.
 They’ll also need to fill out the Free Application for Federal Student Aid FAFSA).
 Once enrolled in college, students getting Federal Student Loans must maintain at least a 2.0 GPA and also remain enrolled in school at least part-time.
 When it comes to paying back government loans, the specific terms depend on the type of loan you get.
 Many, though not all federal student loans have a grace period of 6 months.
 That means you don’t have to start paying back the loan until 6 months after you graduate.
 However, the loans may accrue interest during that grace period so putting off the repayment may cost you more in the long term.

 Unlike loans, grants for college tuition do not need to be paid back.
+This is basically free money!
 There are federal and state grants available, as well as grants offered by private groups/industries or the colleges themselves.
 Some grants are offered only to those in lower income brackets.
 However, not all grants are awarded based on financial needs.
 There are grants available to members of the military, single moms, specific areas of study like science or math, arts-based grants and more.

 Federal Work Study Programs

 This is an option that allows college students to get part time jobs while in college where they get compensated with tuition rather than paychecks.
 It’s encouraged that these jobs are either community service in nature and/or related to the student’s course of study.
 These are need based programs and you will have to apply for this program.
 If you’re not having an easy time getting a loan or grant, the federal work study program may be an excellent option to look into.